 2.5 Agreements.
 The terms and conditions of each Award shall be set forth in a written (or electronic) agreement, which shall be delivered to the Participant receiving such Award upon, or as promptly as is reasonably practicable following, the making of such Award.
 The effectiveness of an Award shall be subject to the agreement being signed by the Corporation and the Participant receiving the Award unless otherwise provided in the agreement.
 Unless otherwise provided in the agreement, each agreement or amendment thereto shall be executed on behalf of the Corporation by the Chief Executive Officer (if other than the President), the President or any Vice President and by the Participant.
-The agreements need not be identical.
+The agreement confirming a stock option shall specify whether the stock option is an incentive stock option or a nonstatutory stock option.
+The provisions of such agreements need not be identical.
 Without the consent of the Participant, upon notice to the Participant thereof, the Committee may amend any Award to the Participant and the corresponding agreement in any respect not materially adverse to the Participant.
 All other amendments to the agreement shall be in writing (including electronic amendments) and executed on behalf of the Corporation and by the Participant.
 Any reference in the Plan to the agreement under Section 2.5 shall include any amendment to such agreement.